cloud-prog-team3/local-deploy/doc.md

 After the maximum time of notifications, the Instance is stopped.

-##### Parameters for the reconciler
-The **InstanceInactiveTerminationReconciler** adds some new parameters compared to the other controllers:
-* **InstanceMaxNumberOfAlerts**: the maximum number of notification that Crownlabs can send before stopping/deleting the Instance.
-It can be overrided by the `AlertAnnotationNum` annotation that can be in the Template resource.
-* **EnableInactivityNotifications**: flag to enable/disable the email notifications.
-* **MailClient**: struct containing all the mail configuration.
-* **PrometheusURL**: URL of the Prometheus service which is used to scrape metrics about the Instance activity
-* **PrometheusNginxAvailability**: Prometheus Query to understand if Nginx Metrics are available in Prometheus
-* **PrometheusBastionSSHAvailability**: Prometheus Query to understand if SSH (custom metric) Metrics are available in Prometheus
-* **PrometheusNginxData**: Prometheus Query to retrieve metrics about the last (frontend) access to a specific instance.
-* **PrometheusBastionSSHData**: Prometheus Query to retrieve metrics about the last (SSH) access to a specific instance.
-* **NotificationInterval**: Time interval between two email notifications.
-* **StatusCheckRequestTimeout**: The maximum timeout for a request.

 ##### Watch and Predicates for the reconciler
 The **InstanceInactiveTerminationReconciler** is set to watch and react to events related to the following resources:
 * **Instances**: if an Instance has been stopped and the user restart is, the reconciler on that Instance must be triggered again to restart the monitoring process.
 There is a predicate filter (**instanceTriggered**) to let the reconciler reschedule the Instance.